vp2437/signal-for-help-detection/README.md

 The Signal for Help gesture was created as a discreet way for individuals experiencing abuse or coercion to request assistance safely.

-While detecting the gesture is important, understanding what it may represent in context is equally critical.
+While recognising the gesture is important, understanding the wider context in which it may occur is equally valuable for education and awareness.

 This project combines real time AI gesture recognition with interactive network visualization to improve awareness of trafficking systems, support early understanding, and make hidden patterns of exploitation more visible.